digiblurDIY/Website/docs/tasmota/new_device_procedure.md

 ![](/img/procedures/newd_button_assigned.png)

 Last but not least, change the Template Name to a proper name, and issue a `SetOption0 1` and `SetOption114 0` command on the console to turn power state saves back on attach the switch/buttons to the relays.
 It is also recommended to use the Backup Configuration option in Tasmota.

+Submit your findings to us on [Discord](https://discord.digiblur.com) or via this Site